Compiled by Rob Thomas at SERC.

 Flooding in Vietnam, NASA Scientific Visualization Studio (more info) A slideshow of images of flooding in Vietnam in Summer 2000, as captured by NASA's Terra Earth observing satellite.
 These color adjusted images make it easy to track the spread of water across land, and observe how the flood grows and spreads.
 The slideshow is available as an MPEG-1 movie.
 A still image is available in a variety of sizes and formats.

 Flood Visualizations, NASA Scientific Visualization Studio (more info) A lengthy listing of all of NASA's Scientific Visualization Studio visualizations that have flood as a keyword.
 The listing includes many visualizations of specific flood instances, as well as visualizations of floods caused by hurricanes.
 The visualizations are available in a wide variety of formats.

-Global Floods 1985-2006, Dartmouth Flood Observatory (more info) An animated GIF map of major flood events around the world from 1985-2006.
+Global Floods 1985-2006, Dartmouth Flood Observatory ( This site may be offline. ) An animated GIF map of major flood events around the world from 1985-2006.
 Floods are overlaid on a world map, shown as numbered red areas representing the areas the floods affected.
 Only major floods reported by news services are included in the map.